-According to a report by Worldwide Business Research and Emarsys, 81% of SMBs are still relying on email as their primary customer acquisition channel, and 80% for retention.
-Although most marketers understand the importance of email marketing in customer acquisition & retention, building an email list has never been an easy feat to achieve.
+According to a report by Worldwide Business Research and Emarsys, 81% of SMBs still rely on email as their primary customer acquisition channel, and 80% for retention.
+Although most marketers understand the importance of email marketing in customer acquisition and retention, building an email list has always been a challenge for them.

 Just imagine these scenarios: Donna, a customer has just purchased at your retail store and wants to subscribe to your email list to receive customized discount offers in the future.
 Or, you are at a trade show or a conference where you meet Mr. Green, a prospective client who is interested in receiving email newsletters from you.

 The only possible way of adding the prospect to your email list in such scenarios is to add them manually.

 But what if you meet multiple prospective clients at once?
 Asking potential customers to wait while you add the others to your email list manually would probably steer them away from your business.